untool/untool/README.md

 When you are finished implementing your contribution, go ahead and create a [pull request](https://help.github.com/articles/creating-a-pull-request/).
 If you are planning to add a feature, please open an [issue](https://github.com/untool/untool/issues/new) first and discuss your plans.

 All code in this repository is expected to be formatted using [prettier](https://prettier.io), and we will only merge valid [conventional commits](https://conventionalcommits.org) in order to enable automatic [versioning](https://semver.org).

+We will not usually accept pull requests introducing breaking changes unless we are preparing a `major` release: `untool` strives to be a solid and robust base for others to build upon.